spierala/jira-clone-angular/README.md

-# A simplified Jira clone built with Angular, Akita and ng-zorro
+# A simplified Jira clone built with Angular, Akita and ng-zorro (Refactored to [MiniRx Store](https://github.com/spierala/mini-rx-store) - The RxJS Redux Store)

 > Phase two will not be completed as planned.
 Both [Chau Tran][chau] and I was too busy with some other commitments.
 View our [working in progress Graph QL branch][gql].
 >